 Student Lead Initiatives are created with some help from their Residence Fellows.
 Students can the initiative to plan floor activities for their community.
 These activities could include going off campus, or creating activities on the floor itself.

 Mental Health Champions

 Mental Health Champions are a diverse group of Carleton students who challenge themselves and those around them to learn and spread principles of positive psychology and wellness.
 All that is required to volunteer is a genuine interest in helping and in developing your qualities of empathy, leadership and interpersonal skills.
 While our focus is on contributing to a thriving residence community, students living both on and off campus are welcome to participate.
 To find out how to get involved, please email Mental Health Champions here.

 Mental Wellness Mentors

-Mental Wellness Mentors are a peer based mentorship program provided to Carleton University Residence students, intended to support students in their transition to university.
+Mental Wellness Mentors are a peer based mentorship program provided to Residence students to support students in their transition to university.
 They offer coping strategies and structured supports to assist with mental health, mental wellness, self-awareness and transitional concerns for students in Residence.
-This program is fantastic as is provides an alternative means of outreach that is non-judgmental, confidential and fosters healthy/ positive engagement within the Residence and campus community.
-It is a great way to make connections with others and it gives you extra support throughout the year.
-For more information email Natalie Allan by clicking here.

 Residence Serves is a one day sessions for Carleton students to participate in hands-on learning by real-world engagement in the Ottawa community.
 Services include helping at the Ottawa Food Bank, Fletchers Wild Life Conservation, Ottawa Soup Kitchen, and many more.
 Each session is approximately 3-4 hours in length and each session can be added to your Co-Curricular Record.
 Click here for more!